-Land Valuation Models will be calibrated in 2019 and 2020.
+Land Valuation Model calibration is planned for e calibrated in 2023 and 2024.
 Department managers will review sales data and value influence factors in order to modify and adjust the base unit value tables of the Land Valuation Models.
 Land code schedules and/or Land Adjustment Factors (LAF) will be reviewed and changed as needed to reflect market value considerations, or external and internal value influences on land parcels.